asaadsaad/CS569-Homework-10/README.md

 * Protect all car routes with a middleware that checks the token validity and the user role in the header of all incoming requests.
 Only `admin` role is allowed to access the car routes.
 * Protect all car rental routes with a middleware that checks the token validity and the user role in the header of all incoming requests.
 Both `agent` and `admin` roles are allowed to access the car rental routes.
 ### Research
-Do your own research and explain what is a Cross-Site Request Forgery (CSRF) attack?
+Do your own research and explain what is a XSS scripting attack and what is a Cross-Site Request Forgery (CSRF) attack?
 How it happens? and How can we protect a web application from being vulnarable to CSRF attacks?